MurotovichSh/Media_rest_api/README.md

 Update an existing user account by changing the username and/or password.
 Delete an existing user account.
 Filter user accounts by username.
+When retrieving the posts and user profiles, caching is used.
+As the caching system Memcached is implemented.
 # Acknowledgement
 DRF(Django Rest Framework) official documentation.